GlazKrovi/V-Pets-Game/README.md

 ### Virtual pet / Tamagotchi-like game project (python, tkinter)

-Game in which a cat is handled like a tamagotchi.
+Game based on the old Tamagotchi's gameplay ;
-Works with python and its tkinter and random library
+Works with python and his 'tkinter' and 'random' libraries.